Paul Dobberstein: Grottoes

 Father Dobberstein's works inspired Mathias Wernerus (who also attended St. Francis Seminary) to build the Dickeyville Grotto in Dickeyville, Wisconsin in 1930, thus starting the grotto building movement in America.

 Pastoral career

-In addition to his prolific works of art and stone, he led a busy life as the pastor of Saints Peter and Paul in West Bend for more than 57 years.
-His signature appears on over a thousand baptism records from his time in the parish.
+In addition to his prolific works of art and stone, he was the pastor of Saints Peter and Paul in West Bend for more than 57 years.